 "he is very thorough and knowledgeable"Chambers Global 2020

-David Harrison is a partner in the London office.
-He leads the European Antitrust and Competition team and is one of the group leaders of the global Antitrust practice.
+David Harrison is a partner and head of the firm’s competition practice in London and is a co-leader of the firm’s European Antitrust & Competition Practice.
 He has practised competition law for over 30 years in London and Brussels, and has advised numerous major global corporations in a wide range of sectors.

 He has represented parties to some of the largest global cartel investigations of recent years, including the European Commission’s investigations concerning automotive parts, foreign exchange and freight forwarding, as well as various national investigations within the European Union and other jurisdictions worldwide.